keerah/After-Effects-Tools/README.md

 # Description

-Scripted snippets for Adobe After Effects.
-Each of them has a usage/settings description in the commented section
+Scripted toold for Adobe After Effects

+## KMarkRetime

+Full featured scripted plugin that makes re-timing layers in AE a breeze.
+It uses layer markers with speed values to create all kind of speed ramps for you.
+Put the compiled KMarkRetime.jsxbin file into `C:\Program Files\Adobe\Adobe After Effects 2025\Support Files\Scripts\ScriptUI Panels` folder to be able to dock it into AE's interface like any other plugin.

 ## LayerMarkIT.jsx